MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-azimuth-function.md

 |---|
 |175.015653606568|

-Consider a truck that emits telemetry of its location while it travels and we would like to know the direction it travels.
+Consider a truck that emits telemetry of its location while it travels and we would like to know the direction.

 :::image type="content" source="images/geo-azimuth-function/azimuth.png" alt-text="Azimuth between two consecutive locations.":::